w3c/AB-public/Vision/README.md

 In our operations and membership, we will:
 * Is trustworthy, by ensuring security and privacy for users.
 * Does not favor centralization.
+* focussed on interoperability and collective empowerment, and supported by open test suites.
 * Implements a unified, extensible, Web architecture, which continues to address evolving use cases for the general public.
 * Encourage incubation in new areas and industries with open platforms for discussion, collaboration and innovation, making it more structured and improving consensus-building among key stake holders.
 * Strive for the broadest participation, along axes including worldwide participation, diversity and inclusion, facilitating balance, equity and cooperation among the participants from different industries, user groups and organizational sizes, and thus establishing W3C as representative of the whole community.